 Tandem trailer warranty

-Newly built tandem trailers will always come with a lengthy warranty on the parts, the body, and every single little component that makes up the trailer itself.
-Many of these warranties can be in excess of ten years, providing you with a great deal of peace of mind.
-If the trailer is galvanised, this warranty could even extend further, and is ideal for those who expect to put their tandem trailer under a lot of strain during work or recreation.
-Second hand buyers can expect no warranty from private sellers.
-If the second hand tandem trailer is coming from a manufacturer, there may be a limited warranty on the body of the tandem trailer, but no on the components or parts of the trailer itself.
+Many of these warranties can provide you with a great deal of peace of mind.
+If the trailer is galvanised, this warranty could be higher and is ideal for those who expect to put their tandem trailer under a lot of strain during work or recreation.

 Other things to keep in mind